 Serve the whole team

 Most teams include users in different roles with differing requirements.
 If we serve some of them poorly, we run the risk of them breaking away and using a different tool from the rest of the team – an outcome nobody wants.

 Constructor is part of a system including users in different roles and departments, ever-changing processes, and other tools.
 If we reduce friction or complexity in our app by creating it elsewhere, that’s not a win for our users.

 About the founders

-Seth Purcell has been leading software teams at startups for over fifteen years, and was most recently the CTO of Signpost, a marketing software company in NYC.
-Seth has been programming and designing user interfaces since the 90’s and is equally passionate about software engineering management.
-Seth studied Aero/Astro at MIT.
+Seth Purcell has been leading software teams at startups for more than fifteen years and was previously the CTO of Signpost, a marketing software company in NYC.
+Seth has been programming and designing user interfaces since learning BASIC in 1990 and is a little too passionate about software engineering management.
+Seth studied Aeronautics and Astronautics at MIT.

 Andrew Kallem has pursued software engineering since childhood, including web, mobile, and game development.
 Most recently he was an engineering team lead at Signpost.
 He has also led technology projects at Goldman Sachs and McKinsey.
 Andrew studied Economics at Harvard and Computer Science at Columbia.